Francisk Skorina Gomel State University: General Information

 Francisk Skorina Gomel State University consists of 12 faculties.
 Students are admitted on the basis of their performance in centralized testing.

 Francisk Skorina Gomel State University offers 36 academic programs at the first stage of education, and 27 degree programs at the second stage of education, as well 56 specializations.
 There are 46 different postgraduate programs offered, as well as 6 different doctoral programs.
-As of 2020, approximatively 7700 students attended, including about 4500 students full-time students, about 2500 part-time students, 500 master degree students, more than 100 post-graduate students, 6 doctoral students at the University (June 2020).
+As of 2020, approximatively 7700 students attended, including about 4500 students full-time students, about 2500 part-time students, 500 master's degree students, more than 100 post-graduate students, 6 doctoral students at the university (June 2020).
 It employs over 1300 individuals, including professorial-teaching staff (PTS) (excluding part-time employees), of which there are more than 600.
 There are 4 Correspondent Members of the National Academy of Sciences of Belarus, 45 Doctors of Sciences, 33 Professors, 233 Candidates of Sciences and 218 Associate Professors among the academic teaching staff and scientific employees.

-The University is part of the Ministry of Education of the Republic of Belarus.
+The university is part of the Ministry of Education of the Republic of Belarus.

 The rating agency "Expert RA" conferred the rating level "D" (which means an acceptable level of graduates' knowledge) on Francisk Skorina Gomel State University.

 According to the world university rating "Webometrics", Francisk Skorina Gomel State University occupied 3758th place in January 2020 and was in 13% of the best educational institutions in the world.